variantstudios/wisdomwaysacupuncture.com/_conditions/gynecological-issues.md

 The timing, color, and texture of your bleeding gives us huge clues to solve the riddle of your menstrual and other problems; as do any PMS symptoms or discomfort you experience.

-While gynecological issues are some of the most common things we treat, the realm of gynecology includes so much more than just the menstrual cycle.&nbsp;
+While period issues are some of the most common gynecological problems we treat, the realm of gynecology includes so much more than just the menstrual cycle.&nbsp;

 ### Gynecology treatment in the US vs. China